Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Remove old PLD trial weapon recipes

 ----- Check
-Double check Amalj'aa "The Gland That Feeds You" is Recognized (46) Double check app opens at exact size closed through config White Oak Branch moved from logging 70 to logging 75 log may have excluded the wrong Way of the Arcanist? double check known diffs for quests (lots of weirdness with class/job)
+White Oak Branch moved from logging 70 to logging 75 log may have excluded the wrong Way of the Arcanist? double check known diffs for quests (lots of weirdness with class/job)